-These handy cards show all the spells broken down by the school of magic to which they belong.
+In this section, all the spells are broken down by the school of magic to which they belong.
 This might be more convenient for some players than the alphabetical listing in Chapter 4: Spells, especially during wizard creation.
-They can also be photocopied or downloaded from www.ospreygames.co.uk for use as quick-reference aids in games.
+They can also be downloaded and printed from www.ospreygames.co.uk for use as quick-reference aids in games.